If videos don't play in your published Articulate courses, review the following reasons and solutions.

 Local Security Restrictions

 Test your published content in its intended environment.
-If you view published content on your local computer, you'll encounter security restrictions related to your web browser and Adobe Flash Player that may cause various features to fail.
+If you view published content on your local computer, you'll encounter security restrictions from your computer, browser, or network that could cause various features to fail.
 To avoid these local security restrictions, view your content in the environment for which it was published:

 - Web: Upload your presentation to a web server and view the content with a valid http address.